What It Does

 Notes & Caveats

 - Two versions, two licenses.
-The open-source Langflow (MIT) and DataStax Langflow (BUSL-1.1) are diverging.
-Features in the managed version may not be available in the OSS version.
-Evaluate which version you are committing to.
+The open-source Langflow (MIT) and the IBM/DataStax managed version (proprietary) are diverging.
+Features in the managed version (enterprise RBAC, Astra DB integration, watsonx plugins) are not available in the OSS version.
+Evaluate which version you are committing to before building.

-- Higher learning curve.
+- Higher learning curve than alternatives.
 Independent reviews consistently note Langflow’s learning curve is steeper than Flowise or Dify.
 The power of custom Python nodes and LangGraph integration comes at the cost of initial onboarding time.

 - LangChain/LangGraph dependency.
-Like Flowise, Langflow’s architecture is built on LangChain.
-It inherits both the strengths and the complexity/instability of LangChain’s rapidly evolving API surface.
+Langflow’s architecture is built on LangChain, inheriting both the strengths and the API instability of LangChain’s rapidly evolving surface area.
+Breaking changes between LangChain versions have historically caused Langflow component breakage.